jkrumbiegel/DataFrameMacros.jl/README.md

 The `$` symbol usually signals that an expression is to be used as a column identifier.
 The only exception is `$` in front of a bare symbol.
-In that case, it signals that the symbol should not be used as a column.
+In that case, it signals that the symbol should be left as it is.

 ```julia
 df = DataFrame(color = [:red, :green, :blue])